karstenwinter/karstenwinter.github.io/README.md

 ## Flash programs

-[RGB clock](https://broxp.lima-city.de/flash/rgb-clock) can you read it?
+[RGB clock](https://broxp.lima-city.de/flash/rgb-clock) Can you read it?
 Can you explain it?
 Would you wear it?

 [Blur effect](https://broxp.lima-city.de/flash/oblivion-blur) that is simple but interesting.

-## Text adventures

-[XmlAdventurer](xmladventurer.md) is an XML-based DSL for console text adventures that comes with a short example world.

-[Illium](illium.md) is a small text adventures written in Scala and set on a planet of [Mass Effect](https://en.wikipedia.org/wiki/Mass_Effect).